How is chronic myeloid leukemia diagnosed?

 Instead of taking one picture like a regular x-ray, a CT scanner takes many pictures as it rotates around you.
 A computer then combines these pictures into detailed images of the part of your body that is being studied.

-Often before any pictures are taken, you may be asked to drink 1 to 2 pints of a liquid called oral contrast.
-This helps outline the intestine more clearly.
-You may also receive an IV (intravenous) line through which a different kind of contrast dye (IV contrast) is injected.
-This helps better outline blood vessels and internal organs.
+Often before the test, you may be asked to drink a contrast solution that helps better outline abnormal areas in the body.
+This helps outline abnormal areas more clearly.
+You may also receive an IV (intravenous) line through which a different contrast dye (IV contrast) is injected.
+This also helps outline abnormal areas.

 The IV injection of contrast dye can cause some flushing (redness and a feeling of warmth in the face or elsewhere).
 Some people are allergic to the dye and get hives.
 Rarely, more serious reactions like trouble breathing and low blood pressure can occur.
 Be sure to tell the doctor if you have ever had a reaction to any contrast material used for x-rays.